 There is a limit of about 12 hours for each saved archive, so if you want to keep a continuous archive covering a days-long stream, you need to stop and restart the stream once every 12 hours.

-To check the camera status, open CMS5, click Device Manager, and look in the Connect column.
+To check the camera status, open VMS, click Device Manager, and look in the Connect column.
 Sometimes the camera reconnects by itself.
-If not, you can recover by powering down the camera.
+If not, you might recover by powering down the camera.
 Disconnect and then reconnect the Ethernet cable between the PoE injector and the camera.

-In the CMS5 app on your computer, choose Device Config, select camera, choose Video Detect, and make sure Record Enable box is checked.
-Also check all the Video Detect settings.
+In the VMS app on your computer, in Live View mode, right-click the camera name, choose Remote Config, click Smart Alert, and under Motion Detect, make sure the Record box is checked.
+Also check the Sensitivity and Region settings, and the Record Config settings.

-If recording still doesn't work, open the iCSee app on phone, open camera page, tap gear icon, tap Smart Alarm, make sure Human Shape Detection is set to OFF, save changes.
-(As there are no tiny humans in the nesting box, all motion is ignored in that mode.)
+If recording still doesn't work, open the Green Backyard app on phone, open camera page, tap gear icon, tap Smart Alarm, and make sure Human Detection is set to OFF.
+(As there are no tiny human shapes in the nesting box, all motion is ignored in that mode.)

 Live-streamed video and audio out of sync